Yom Kippur is a Day of Atonement for Jews the world over.

 Following a full day of serious contemplation -- and no eating or drinking -- 'breaking fast' is one of the most anticipated traditions of Yom Kippur!

 Traditionally, the break fast meal includes cheese or other dairy dishes, as well as apples and honey to celebrate the sweetness of life -- and egg dishes as a symbol of life and rebirth.

 On a more practical note, these ingredients are usually easily digestible after a long fast, and can be combined in wide range of delicious dishes for celebrating the end of Yom Kippur.
-These might include egg quiches, omelets, souffles, French toast, cream cheese, yogurt and honey, or apple cakes in any variety.
+These might include egg quiches, omelets, souffles, French toast, cream cheese, or yogurt and honey

 Yom Kippur fun facts

 • The common greeting among Jews on Yom Kippur is "have an easy fast".

 • In addition to fasting, wearing white during the holiday is a tradition meant to symbolize purity.

 • Jewish baseball pitcher Sandy Koufax made national headlines in 1965 when he decided not to pitch in game 1 of the World Series because it fell on Yom Kippur.